-Why I travel, why I write, and why I write this blog about travel
+Why I travel, why I write, and why I write about travel

 I grew up on Long Island, and the only other state I went to until I was ten was New Jersey, where my aunt and uncle lived.
 The few family vacation we took were car trips to upstate New York.
 Place names I remember: Hunter Mountain, Whiteface Mountain, Howe Caverns, the Catskill Game Farm, North Pole, Ausable Chasm.

 Somehow I was becoming aware of the idea of going somewhere I’d never been before.
 As that happened, I came to wish I could go to other places.
 Later my family took a vacation in New England, and I added Massachusetts and Connecticut, plus my dad made a wrong turn (possibly on purpose, though I will never know) and we ended up crossing the state line into Rhode Island.
 On that trip we visited Sturbridge Village and Mystic Seaport.

 …was in 1974, when I came home from college in Syracuse for the weekend on an American Airlines jet to Kennedy Airport.

 My next opportunity to add states was in my sophomore year in college.
 I and two high school friends drove to Florida during winter break.
 We spent a few days in Fort Lauderdale before heading to Disney World for New Year’s Eve 1975.
 On that trip I added Delaware, Maryland, Virginia, North Carolina, South Carolina, and Georgia to my list of visited states.

 I’m not sure when I set the goal of visiting all fifty states, but gradually I found my way to more and more of them.
 In my early twenties I took a bus trip across the country to visit my sister in southern California.
 I didn’t love bus travel, but I was really just as interested in visiting the many states in between.
 I went with a friend on a trip to Montreal and Quebec City, during which we drove through Vermont and New Hampshire.